Eb-Zeero/stencil_wc/README.md

 * `build`.
 Create a production build of the package.

-* `build:dev`.
-Create a development build of the package.

 * `test`.
 Run automated end-to-end tests.
 See the section on testing for more details.

 * `lint`.
 Run ESLint on the source code.

-* `lint:fix`.
+* `lint-fix`.
 Run ESLint on the source code.
 Linting errors will be fixed if possible.

 * `docs`.
 Use mkdocs to build the documentation site.
 You only need this task if you are not using [Read the Docs](https://readthedocs.org) for serving your documentation.